Lay All Your Love on Me

-"Lay All Your Love on Me" is a song recorded by Swedish pop group ABBA in 1980 for their seventh studio album, Super Trouper.
-The song was released as the sixth and final single from the album in the summer of 1981.
-At the time, it was the highest selling 12-inch record in UK chart history, where it peaked at No. 7.
+"Lay All Your Love on Me" is a song recorded by the Swedish pop group ABBA for their seventh studio album, Super Trouper (1980).
+The song features lead vocals by Agnetha Fältskog.
+It was originally not intended as a single by Polar Music, the group's label, but a remix version of the track gained major popularity in nightclubs.
+As a result, "Lay All Your Love on Me" was released on 10 July 1981, as Super Trouper's sixth and final single, only in certain territories and only as a 12-inch single.

-In 2006, Slant Magazine placed it at No. 60 on their list of the greatest dance songs of all time, and at 66 on the updated 2020 list.
+"Lay All Your Love on Me" became a chart success, charting at number seven on the UK singles chart and becoming the then-highest selling 12-inch single in UK chart history.
+In the United States, the song peaked atop the Billboard Dance Club Songs chart.
+It has gone on to become one of the group's most enduring hits.
+Slant Magazine ranked the song at number 60 in their list of the greatest dance songs of all time in 2006, and number 66 in the revised 2020 list.

-History
+Composition

 "Lay All Your Love on Me" is an electro-disco song penned by Benny Andersson and Björn Ulvaeus, with Agnetha Fältskog singing lead.
 Recording began at Polar Music Studios in Stockholm on 9 September 1980, with the final mix of the song being completed on 10 October 1980.

-"Lay All Your Love on Me" is known for a descending vocal sound at the end of the verse immediately preceding the refrain.
+It is known for a descending vocal sound at the end of the verse immediately preceding the refrain.
 This was achieved by sending the vocal into a harmoniser device, which was set up to produce a slightly lower-pitched version of the vocal.
 In turn its output was fed back to its input, thereby continually lowering the pitch of the vocal.
 Andersson and Ulvaeus felt that the chorus of the song sounded like a hymn, so parts of the vocals in the choruses were run through a vocoder, to recreate the sound of a church congregation singing, slightly out of tune.
 The song was not originally intended to be released as a single, but was issued in 12-inch form in the UK and a few other countries in 1981.
 "Lay All Your Love on Me" has since been much covered and is also featured in the Mamma Mia! musical (and its film adaptation), that showcases many of ABBA's hits.